joachim-gassen/legoartmosaic/README.md

 ### Can I just... use it?

-Yes: [Clic here](https://jgassen.shinyapps.io/legoartmosaic/)!
+Yes: [Click here](https://jgassen.shinyapps.io/legoartmosaic/)!
 No worries: Your image will only processed in server-side memory and not stored.
 Be advised: The app is not done but it works (TM).
 Use at your own risk.
 I would encourage you to save your work when you start modifying your mosaic by downloading the resulting image from time to time.
 When you load a partly converted saved image, make sure to adjust the number of colors so that the app does not compress the mosaic colors.

 ### For more Information...